Honor Code and Professionalism

 - Offer original work for course or research credit and not submit work done previously for credit in another course.

-- Take all examinations when scheduled unless appropriately excused.
+- Take all examinations and complete all assigned work when scheduled unless appropriately excused.

 - Not create, distribute or use unauthorized materials or assistance to gain unfair academic advantage over colleagues prior to, during or after an examination or other evaluative procedure.

 3. Adherence to the standards set by moral, ethical, and legal codes of conduct of the educational and clinical environment and the profession, including remaining within the bounds of the described student role, remaining free of illegal substances, fulfilling the behavioral standards set by local and national laws, and reporting oneself, supervisors, or colleagues when any violations of these standards, ethics, or laws occur